 6. Explore College Campuses Virtually – or In Person!

 or Campus Tours

 , to see if your college has created a virtual tour.
 Be sure to set time aside to have your parents join your virtual visits this summer.

 You can also visit college campuses in-person.
 Though there won’t be students on campus, it’s still a great time to visit.
 It’s also easier on your schedule to make those longer college visits.

 Helpful Tip: Purchase a notebook for your visits.
 Take notes on the things you liked, didn't like, and questions you'd have for the college admissions team.

 Set up a summer savings plan, which allows you to start saving for college now!
 The earlier you get started on saving, the better financial state you’ll be in when you begin college.

-Start thinking about what you want out of a college in terms of academics, social and campus lifestyle.
-Create a list of all of the factors you’re looking for – detailing negotiable and non-negotiable factors.
+Start thinking about what you want out of a college in terms of academics, social (like Greek life, clubs and organizations), and campus lifestyle.
+Create a list of all the factors you’re looking for – detailing negotiable and non-negotiable factors.

 Begin researching institutions that fit the criteria on the lists you made.
 From there, you can begin to decide which colleges you’d like to visit and learn more about.

 You can begin practicing filling out college applications as well as creating outlines and college essay